12 Realistic Side Hustle Ideas You Can Get Started On Today!

 9. Become A Virtual Assistant

-Depending on your skills and where you apply, a virtual assistant could find themselves performing tasks similar to a Social Media Consultant/Marketing Specialist.
+Depending on your skills and where you apply, a virtual assistant could find themselves performing tasks similar to a Social Media Consultant/Marketing Specialist

-But virtual assistants are needed in many fields, from those listed above to e-commerce, finance, and general admin.
+Virtual assistants are needed in many fields, from those listed above to e-commerce, finance, and general admin.

-If you are interested in learning more about setting up your virtual assistant business, check out this in-depth post from Gathering Dreams.
+To learn more about setting up your virtual assistant business, check out this in-depth post from Gathering Dreams.

 10. Create An Online Course